Realferuzbek/focus-squad/public/timer/flip_countdown_new/README.md

 3. Build command: *(leave empty for static hosting)*

 ## Legacy Electron build
-The full Electron desktop app is preserved on the `electron-app-snapshot` branch if you need installers or packaging scripts.
+The full Electron desktop app is preserved on the `electron-app-snapshot` branch if you need installers or packaging scripts!